shuishenghualalala/ACROBAT_submit/README.md

 * Deformable registration

->MaskFlownet pre-trained with the FlyingChair dataset was utilized for deformable registration.
+>MaskFlownet pre-trained with the Sintel dataset was utilized for deformable registration.
 The size of the input images was 1024×1024 pixels.
 The loss functions were NCC and curvature loss.

 ## Installation of MaskFlownet
 The correlation package must be installed first: